|Date of Birth||2 August 1970, Red Bank, New Jersey, USA|

-Born and raised in New Jersey and very proud of it; this fact can be seen in all of his movies.
+Kevin Smith was born in Red Bank, New Jersey, to Grace (Schultz) and Donald E. Smith, a postal worker.
+He is very proud of his native state; this fact can be seen in all of his movies.
 His first movie, Clerks.
 (1994), was filmed in the convenience store in which Smith worked.
 He was only allowed to shoot at night after the store closed.
 This movie won the highest award at the Sundance film festival and was brought to theaters by Miramax.
 The movie went over so well that Smith was able to make another movie, Mallrats (1995).
 This movie, as Kevin has said, was meant to be a "smart Porkys".
 Although it didn't do well at all in the box office, it has done more than well on video store shelves and is usually the favorite among many Smith fans.

 During filming for the movie, Smith met his new close friends and stars of his next movie, 'Ben Affleck' (qv, 'Jason Lee (I)' (qv, and his new girlfriend, Joey Lauren Adams.
 Smith has said that his relationship with Adams has been much of an inspiration for his next movie, Chasing Amy (1997), Smith's comedy drama which won two independent Spirit awards: Best Screenplay and Best Supporting Role (for Jason Lee).
 Around the time that Chasing Amy (1997) was wrapping, Smith broke up with Adams and, then when the Spirit awards were approaching, he met his soon-to-be wife, Jennifer Schwalbach Smith.
 After Chasing Amy (1997), Smith started on Dogma (1999), a controversial film about Christianity.
 Around this time, Smith's wife gave birth to their first baby girl, Harley Quinn Smith.
 Harley Quinn and Jennifer both have roles in Smith's next film,Jay and Silent Bob Strike Back (2001).
 In this road trip comedy, the cult heroes, Jay and Silent Bob, go on an adventure to stop the production of a movie being made about them, find true love, and save an orangutan.